Hemanth9336/100-Days-DevOps/day-36-deploy-nginx-container-on-application-server/README.md

 ## 🚀 Summary

-Deployed an Nginx container using Docker on Application Server 1 — a foundational step in container-based application deployment and modern DevOps practices.
+Successfully deployed an Nginx container using Docker on Application Server 1 — a key step toward container-based application deployment in real-world DevOps environments.

----